 This model was created by bringing Football leaders and experts together with Football Canada staff, stakeholders, and members of the LTAD Expert Group to produce a plan based on the realities of our sport.
 It is the policy framework for the future development of Canadian Football by Football Canada, our provincial/territorial partners, clubs and stakeholders.
 The work is not finished.
 In the coming months we will create detailed plans to cooperatively implement the LTAD across the country.
 Successful implementation will result in a flourishing sport, with growth in the number of quality coaches, officials and most of all, athletes, from coast to coast to coast.

-Establishes an athlete-centered focus from a child’s first involvement in sport to the transition to lifelong physical activity or other sport related activities
+- Establishes an athlete-centred focus from a child’s first involvement in sport to the transition to lifelong physical activity or other sport related activities

-Provides an aligned and integrated model for the three disciplines of football, tackle, flag and touch including:
+- Provides an aligned and integrated model for the three disciplines of football, tackle, flag and touch

-Sport and physical activity programs and services in NSO’s, PSO’s, recreational organizations, clubs, and School
+- Sport and physical activity programs and services in NSO’s, PSO’s, recreational organizations, clubs, and schools

 P.D.M.
 Page 1